Bunk Bed Safety

 Yes, as previously mentioned, bunk beds are often used by adults in dormitories.

-Bunk beds are a great space saver for homes and in particular for homes with limited space, and children adore them.
+Bunk beds, loft beds, L shaped bunk beds are a great space saver for homes and in particular for homes with limited space, and children adore them.
 They are also an ideal solution for siblings sharing a bedroom or handy just for those sleep-overs.

 Over the years, manufacturers have improved the safety of bunk beds, and at the same time, bunk bed safety awareness has also greatly improved.
 So, with the correct assembly and following the safety guidelines for proper usage – and most importantly telling your children the rules to follow – most accidents will be entirely preventable.